We are here to help you

 VA Loan Limits for Multi-Family Homes

-The loan limits for VA loans are the same as Fannie Mae conforming loan limits.
-These are set by the Federal Housing Finance Agency (FHFA).
-The numbers below represent the standard limit which is applicable in most counties throughout the country.
-There are 235 counties that have higher loan limits, so be sure to check to see if your county allows a higher loan amount.
+The loan limits for VA loans are like the Fannie Mae conforming loan limits as set by the Federal Housing Finance Agency (FHFA).
+Given below is a represented standard limit, applicable in most of the counties throughout the country.
+There are 235 counties that have higher loan limits, so make sure which county offers the highest loan amount.

-Would you like to view the conforming loan limits for your county?
-You can look up the 2023 conforming loan limits for any location using this conforming loan limits lookup tool.
+Do you wish to view the conforming loan limits for your county?
+Take a look at the 2022 conforming loan limits for any location using this conforming loan limits lookup tool.

 VA Loan Requirements for Multi-Unit Properties

-The requirements for 2-4 unit properties are generally the same as a single-family residence (1 unit home).
-This includes:
+The requirements and eligibility criteria for 2-4 unit properties is almost similar to the other single-family residence (1 unit home), which includes the following:

-• Certificate of Eligibility – A COE is available for any veteran or active duty military that has served either 180 consecutive days during peacetime, or 90 days during war.
-Or, any reservists with 6 years or more of service.
+• Certificate of Eligibility– A COE is available for any veteran or active duty military veteran who has served the country for either 180 consecutive days during peacetime, or 90 days during war or, any reservists with 6 years or more of service.

-• Credit – There is a degree of flexibility, but VA loans generally require a 620 score or higher.
+• Credit – Even though, there is some degree of flexibility in case of credit scores, but VA loans essentially need a credit score of 620 or higher.

-• Income – The income requirements are more related to your debt-to-income ratio (DTI ratio) than they are to your actual income amount.
-You must be able to show your ability to pay the mortgage payments.
-This includes not having excessive debt which could impede on your being able to make monthly payments on time.
+• Income– The income requirements for VA loans are more related to the borrower’s debt-to-income ratio (DTI ratio) than the actual income of the borrower.
+This mainly concerns that the veteran must be able to validate their ability to pay their mortgage payments, regularly.
+This includes- they should not have excessive debt that might impede ones capability to pay their monthly payments on time.
 Most VA lenders want to see a 41% DTI or less (once the new mortgage payment is factored in).

-These are some of the basic requirements to get a VA loan for a 2-4 unit property.
-Would you like to see if you qualify for a VA loan for a multi-unit property?
-We can help match you with a mortgage lender that offers VA loans in your location.
+These are some of the basic requirements to be eligible for the VA loan for a 2-4 unit property.
+Do you wish to validate your qualification for a VA loan for a multi-unit property?
+We can surely help you match and find the best rate offering mortgage lender offering VA loans in your location.

 Click here to get matched with a VA lender